devFNL/ecommerce/README.md

 # E-commerce.
 A modern and stylish e-commerce platform specializing in urban clothing, .
 It's built using a stack of cutting-edge technologies, including React, Redux, Tailwind CSS, Material-UI, Strapi, Stripe, Formik, and Yup.
-UrbanWear offers a sleek and minimalist design with a wide range of features to enhance the shopping experience.
+This site offers a sleek and minimalist design with a wide range of features to enhance the shopping experience.

 ## Features
-- **Modern Design:** UrbanWear boasts a modern, minimalist, and stylish design that resonates with urban fashion trends. </br>
+- **Modern Design:** the site boasts a modern, minimalist, and stylish design that resonates with urban fashion trends. </br>
 - **Category Filtering:** Easily browse and filter clothing items by various categories, making it simple to find your style. </br>
 - **Shopping Cart:** Build your shopping cart with your favorite items for a seamless shopping experience. </br>
 - **Checkout:** Complete your purchase by filling out intuitive forms and secure payment processing powered by Stripe. </br>